 - The Microsoft 365 Groups association will become editable.

 - Team owners are assigned the System Admin roles on their environment and can access the environment by using the Power Platform admin center.

-Ability to govern Project Oakdale in Teams
+Ability to govern Dataverse for Teams

-In your Teams admin center, you can use Power Apps and Power Virtual Agents applications available under Microsoft Apps to enable or disable these new capabilities for specific users.
+In your Microsoft Teams admin center, you can use Power Apps and Power Virtual Agents applications available under Microsoft Apps to enable or disable these new capabilities for specific users.
 More information: Manage app permission policies in Microsoft Teams

 In addition to the new experience of creating apps or bots with Power Apps and Power Virtual Agents, users can now use sample apps to instantiate Microsoft Teams apps (and associated Dataverse for Teams environments).
 Available sample apps are listed here.
 You can enable or disable these apps for specific users by using the Microsoft Teams apps permissions policies.
 For example, for app permissions policies under Microsoft Apps in the Microsoft Teams admin center, you'll find Employee Ideas, Inspection, and Issue Reporting sample apps.